-S otheby’s is honoured to host this prestigious benefit auction on behalf of the second exhibition of The Norval Sovereign African Art Prize.
+S otheby’s is honoured to host this prestigious benefit auction on behalf of the third exhibition of The Norval Sovereign African Art Prize.

-The Norval Sovereign African Art Prize 2023 aims to benefit contemporary artists working in Africa or in the African diaspora by increasing their international exposure in the global art market.
-The Prize is a collaboration between The Sovereign Art Foundation and Norval Foundation and celebrates the practice of some of the most significant contemporary artists working today.
+The Norval Sovereign African Art Prize 2024 aims to benefit contemporary artists working in Africa or in the African diaspora by increasing their international exposure in the global art market, whilst also raising funds for arts education programmes on the continent.
+The Prize is a collaboration between The Sovereign Art Foundation and the Norval Foundation and celebrates the practice of some of the most significant contemporary artists working today.

-The Grand Prize, to be announced on 25 January, consists of a cash award of ZAR 500,000 and the rare opportunity for a solo exhibition at Norval Foundation.
-The public are also invited to vote for their personal favourite artist and artwork, the most popular of which will be awarded The Public Vote Prize.
+The Grand Prize, to be announced on 13 February, consists of a cash award of 35,000 USD, the rare opportunity for a solo exhibition at the Norval Foundation and an artist residency in London.
+The public are also invited to vote for their personal favourite artist and artwork, the most popular of which will be awarded The Public Vote Prize of USD 2,000.

 Aims and Objectives

 To exhibit a balanced representation of the most significant contemporary art from the African continent and African diaspora and showcase its diverse character and qualities.

 To widen and build knowledge of the work of contemporary artists in the region, to give them public visibility, exposure in the art market and a wider international following.